paulbradshaw/journalismrecipebook/dayinthelifeinterview.md

 ## 3. Prepare questions

 Once they agree to the interview, prepare a list of questions.
-In the 'day in the life' feature, the format gives you the main question, i.e. "What's a typical day like for you?" but you can break down that question into smaller questions:

-* How do you start your day normally?
+In the 'day in the life' feature, the format gives you the main question, i.e. "What's a typical day like for you?" but you can break down that question into smaller questions like "How do you start your day normally?"
-*

-But that question alone won't give you enough material for the story, so you will need to be prepared for **follow-up questions** and **prompts**.
+But those questions alone won't give you enough material for the story, so you will need to be prepared for **follow-up questions** and **prompts**.

 For example, ask them to give **examples** of the things that they describe (anecdotes).